jellyfin-archive/ansible-role-pwm/README.md

     * The default profile is used for creating new accounts.
     * The default config only requires new users to specify a username AND captcha is not required
   * `pwm_site_url` : Default: https://www.example.com/pwm
-  * `pwm_securitykey` : You have to provide the key when changing the configs within PWM.
+  * `pwm_securitykey` : The security key needs to be at a minimum 32 chars in length.
+You have to provide the key when changing the configs within PWM.
 Default: `ChangeMe`
   * `pwm_newuser_redirecturl` : Where you want your users to be redirected to after they have registered.
 Default: `https://www.example.com`
   * `pwm_config_pwd` : Important password that is used to modify the PWM config via the web interface, even while logged in as an admin, you will be prompted for this password.
 Default: `SecurelyChangeMe`